cedricxie/CarND-Behavioral-Cloning-P3/README.md

 * `model.py` A Pythong script to create and train the model
 * `model.h5` A trained convolution neural network
 * `Behavior_Cloning_YX.ipynb` A Jupyter notebook with final model
 * `Video.mp4` A video file showing a car driving autonomously for a full lap.
-[Please also find it on Youtube following this link](https://youtu.be/z_Cth3Rxitw)
+[Please also find it on Youtube following this link (resubmitted version 2)](https://youtu.be/IKuauaKf24M)
 * `**README.md**` A report to summarize the results

 #### 2. Submission includes functional code